 Our Bet Din consists of 130 rabbis.
 Our members take turns serving on the panel that meets with each candidate for conversion (or with their parents, in the case of children).
 Our members have been specially trained for this purpose.
 When they serve on a panel, they are known as dayanim.

 Our dayanim are volunteers.
 They serve on our panel because they know that meeting with conversion candidates is almost always one of the most gratifying and inspiring aspects of being a rabbi.

-Some of members also serve as sponsoring rabbis.
+Some of the members also serve as sponsoring rabbis.
 That is, they work closely with individual candidates to ensure that each one is ready, and then they sponsor those candidates to come before our panel.
 And they welcome them into a Jewish community once the conversion ritual is complete.

 Board of Governors